dhondtstijnallphi/blog/angular/dyncomp/dynamic-component.md

-# place components using viewchilds
+# place components using a viewchild

 ## Introduction